Looking For A Chiropractor In Des Moines?

 Vertebrae refer to the interlocking bones that are stacked on top one another and make up the spine.
 Discs, which are areas of tissue that cushion spaces between vertebrae, are called discs.
 Back pain is quite common due to disc injuries.

-Herniated discs are very painful.
+Herniated or bulging discs can cause pain.
 Sciatica can occur when a bulging disc presses on the nerve that runs from your back down to your leg.
-Sciatica can occur in the leg as follows:
+Sciatica can also be experienced in your leg.

 Spinal osteoarthritis can also cause back pain.
 This is caused by damage to the cartilage in your lower back.